paleevang/paleevang/README.md

 ### Hi there 👋
 ### 💮 About Me :
   My name is Palee (Pa-lee).
 It's an unusual name, but in my native language my name means "Moon Flower".
 I am currently a student and chose to become a Full-Stack Web Developer because I enjoy the process of creating something from the ground up and love the creativity in this process.
 Fortunately, coding offers me this!
 After graduating I want to work and get more experience in this field of work.

+  My technical skills encompass a wide range of programming languages, including Python, JavaScript, CSS, and HTML.
+With a solid foundation in data structures and algorithms, I confidently tackle challenges and continuously strive to expand my expertise in emerging technologies.

 - 👩‍🎓: Arizona State University: Graphic Information Technology - Full Stack Web development

 - 🥅: Future career goal: Blog + Animal Sanctuary